Edinburgh Travel Guide, Ireland Travel Tips and Weekend Getaways from the UK

 Walking from Princes Street to Dean Village

+This is the simplest route for most first-time visitors.
 Start from the west end of Princes Street and walk towards Queensferry Street.

 From there, continue towards Dean Bridge, then take the downhill path towards Bell’s Brae.